5 Steps to Build a Local RAG Pipeline & Bulletproof Your Enterprise Data

 Executive Snapshot: The Bottom Line

-• Deploy open-source vector databases without internet.
+- Deploy open-source vector databases that function perfectly without outbound internet access.

-As detailed in our master guide on Why Your OpenRouter API Habit is a Security Nightmare, funneling sensitive IP through third-party aggregators destroys data sovereignty.
+"As detailed in our master guide on Why Your OpenRouter API Habit is a Security Nightmare, funneling sensitive IP through third-party aggregators destroys data sovereignty.
+You must build an air-gapped retrieval system."

 Architecting Your Offline Knowledge Base